NSW National Parks and Wildlife Service

-The National Parks and Wildlife Service (NPWS) is a directorate of the New South Wales Department of Climate Change, Energy, the Environment and Water and responsible for managing more than 890 national parks and reserves, covering over 7.5 million hectares of land across the state of New South Wales, Australia.
-Despite its name the NPWS is a state government agency rather than federal government, likewise as other states and territories National Parks agencies around Australia.
-However the states and territories agencies around Australia do still work closely together.
+The National Parks and Wildlife Service (NPWS) is a directorate of the New South Wales Department of Climate Change, Energy, the Environment and Water that is responsible for managing more than 890 national parks and reserves, covering over 7.5 million hectares of land across the state of New South Wales, Australia.
+Despite its name, the NPWS is a state organisation, similar to other national park and wildlife agencies around Australia.
+However, the state and territory governments will often cooperate in areas of shared interest and concern.